 What do you do when a critical piece of machinery breaks down at a job site and work comes to a complete standstill?
 You have two options.
 You can arrange for the equipment to be hauled away to a service center, with considerable downtime expense, to have it repaired and returned.
-Or you can call in a service truck that does the repair work onsite and gets it up and running in considerably less time.
+Or you can call in a mechanics truck that does the repair work onsite and gets it up and running in considerably less time.

-Big operations – such as mining, highway support, rail work, and civic utility – usually own their own fleet of service trucks.
+Big operations – such as mining, highway support, rail work, and civic utility – usually own their own fleet of service or mechanics trucks.
 Independent mechanics often run them too, offering mobile repair to smaller businesses that need the help.

-Service trucks have to be kitted out with all the tools and replacement parts needed to repair broken machinery that cannot be easily transported.
+Service bodies have to be kitted out with all the tools and replacement parts needed to repair broken machinery that cannot be easily transported.
 This means the storage configuration of these vehicles is extremely important.

-Below, we have listed 10 key tips to help operators organize their service trucks to make the most of their available space.
+Below, we have listed 10 key tips to help operators organize their mechanics trucks to make the most of their available space.
 This can help improve efficiency, increase productivity, and boost their earning potential by being able to service more customers on a daily and weekly basis.

 1. Start From Scratch